Hospital Price Transparency Machine-readable File: Compliance Overview

 The consequences of failing to comply with these regulations are not to be trifled with.
 CMS guidelines stipulate a phased penalty system, starting with warning notices that grant a limited time for correction.
 If ignored, fines begin and can escalate to significant daily rates, dependent on bed count and days of noncompliance.
 Organizational impact assessments will involve both financial and reputational costs, with penalties exceeding a million dollars in extreme cases.

 Average complete CMS case cycle is 195 – 220 days.
-Here is how the timeline is broken down.
+Here is how the implementation timeline is broken down.

 1. Warning notice with instructions to correct deficiencies within 90 days